India Virus Cases Spiral As Baghdad Hospital Blaze Kills 82 - UrduPoint

 Worldwide, the number of vaccine doses administered has doubled in less than a month.

-At least 1,002,938,540 vaccine doses have been administered in 207 countries and territories, according to an AFP tally.
+At least 1.01 billion doses have been administered in 207 countries and territories, according to an AFP tally.

-Nevertheless, while most poor countries have also started to vaccinate -- mainly thanks to the Covax programme -- inoculation is still largely a privilege of high-income countries.
+Nevertheless, while most poor countries have also started to vaccinate -- mainly thanks to the Covax scheme for global access to Covid-19 jabs -- inoculation is still largely a privilege of high-income countries.
 Home to 16 percent of the world's population, they have administered 47 percent of vaccine doses.

 By contrast, low-income countries account for just 0.2 percent of shots so far.

-In the US, regulators ended the pause on Johnson & Johnson vaccines after determining the benefits outweighed the rare blood clotting risk.
+In the US, regulators ended a pause on Johnson & Johnson vaccines after determining the benefits outweighed the rare blood clotting risk.

 In Europe, Belgium said Saturday it would authorise the J&J shot for all adults, having already received 36,000 doses and expecting a total of 1.4 million between April and June.